edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 12 10
 ```

-The output shows that most tables have 10 columns, but some tables have more than 10 columns.
-The cities/regencies with more than 10 columns are the cities/regencies with these indexes:
+The output shows that most tables have ten columns, but some have more than ten.
+The cities/regencies with more than ten columns are the cities/regencies with these indexes:
 ```R
 idx_messy = which(num_of_col > 10)
 idx_messy